Asymptotic limits of the axisymmetric solution of the Brinkman equation for a point force near a no-slip wall: Hydrodynamic fields

 The first term is identical to $P_1^{(2)}$ from Eq.~\eqref{eq:p3}.
-Together, they give the pressure $P=12 h^2 (5z^3-3r^2z)r^{-4}$, in agreement with the pressure from Blake's solution~\cite{blake1971note} in the limit $h\to 0$.
+Together, they give the pressure $P=12 h^2 (5z^3-3r^2z)r^{-4}$, in agreement with the pressure from Blake's solution \cite{blake1971note} in the limit $h\to 0$.
 The second term represents the leading order correction in a Brinkman fluid.
+Note that the improper integral in Eq.~\eqref{eq:P22} diverges in the third term, but it can still be evaluated up to a constant by first computing $\boldsymbol \nabla P_2^{(2)}$ and then integrating it in space.

 A comparison between the numerically evaluated $P^{(2)}_2$ and both asymptotic approximations is shown in Fig.~\ref{fig:comparison}.
 The far-field prediction from Eq.~\eqref{eq:P2_far-field}, shown in Fig.~\ref{fig:comparison}~(a), agrees well with the numerical integration for $\alpha r \gg 1$.
 Overall, the best agreement is achieved with $N=1$.
 Adding additional terms improves the accuracy at $\alpha r \gg 1$, but worsens the divergence in the intermediate range ($\alpha r \lesssim 2$).
-The near-field behavior predicted by Eq.~\eqref{eq:P2_near-field}, illustrated in Fig.~\ref{fig:comparison}~(b), gives a good agreement for $\alpha r \lesssim 1$.
+The near-field behaviour predicted by Eq.~\eqref{eq:P2_near-field}, illustrated in Fig.~\ref{fig:comparison}~(b), gives a good agreement for $\alpha r \lesssim 1$.
 Because $P^{(2)}_2$ is just one of the contributions and the others will be given by closed-form analytical expressions, the overall error of any of the approximations in the final result will be less pronounced.